jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 12. Perhaps you wish to disregard some of what is revealed to you, and you may be stressed because of it, since they say, “If only a treasure was sent down to him, or an angel came with him.”
 You are only a warner.

 13. Or do they say, “He invented it?”
-Say, “Then produce ten chapters like it, invented, and call upon whomever you can, besides Allah, if you are truthful.”
+Say, “Then produce ten chapters like it, invented, and call upon whomever you can, besides Enki, if you are truthful.”

-14. But if they fail to answer you, know that it was revealed with Allah’s knowledge, and that there is no god but He.
+14. But if they fail to answer you, know that it was revealed with Enki’s knowledge, and that there is no god but He.
 Will you then submit?

 15. Whoever desires the worldly life and its glitter—We will fully recompense them for